przprz/generics/README.md

 # Generics in Go

-This is an example of a simple function using generic types in Golang.
+An example of a function calculating smaller of two numbers.

+First it was implemented in terms of non-generic types, then Golang's generic types were used to learn how they work and test limitations.

 ## Installation